zenna/Omega.jl/docs/src/model.md

 ## Statistical Style
 In the statistical style we create random variables by combining a number of primitives.
-Omega comes with a number of built-in primitive distributions, the simplest of which is (arguably) the [standard uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)#Standard_uniform):
+Omega comes with a number of built-in primitive distributions.
+One example  is the [standard uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)#Standard_uniform):

 ```
 x1 = uniform(0.0, 1.0)